Dominion Society of Canada: Activities

-The Canadian Anti-Hate Network describes the group as the "political arm" of white nationalism in Canada, aiming at pushing the Conservative Party of Canada to endorse remigration.
-The majority of the Dominion Society's registered members are young men.
 On 17 October 2025, during a University of Toronto Mississauga campus event by Member of parliament Jamil Jivani as part of his Restore the North tour, several audience members identified themselves as members of the Dominion Society.
 When the audience members put the idea of Remigration to Jivani he said, "acknowledge it is complicated."
 Later, on 3 November 2025, Jivani posted a video on Twitter with a speaker who was wearing a Dominion Society pin.